 The same can be said for victims who suffer from scars that are the result of a traumatic injury to their face.
 Victims can suffer truly horrible injuries and be left with disfiguring or unsightly scars that continually bring back memories of the abuse.
 Cosmetic surgeons can use scar revision techniques to improve or minimize scars so that they are less conspicuous.

 Scar tissue forms when the skin is injured through cutting, tearing, or burning.
 The skin has specific proteins and fibers in it that form the scar tissue so the injury is protected while it heals and to keep the skin tougher and safer afterward.
-Some scars are as minor as a thin white line, while others are rough, thick, and bumpy.
+Some scars are as minor as a thin white line, while others are rough, thick, bumpy, and itchy known as keloid scars.
 No matter what kind of scar a victim has, it isn’t always easy to conceal, especially when it’s on their face.

-Dr. Andres Bustillo is one of 2600 plastic surgeons around the country who participate in the Face to Face program, a nonprofit organization that provides reconstructive cosmetic surgery to victims of domestic violence free of charge.
+Dr. Andres Bustillo is one of 2600 plastic surgeons around the country who participate in the Face to Face program, a nonprofit organization that provides facial reconstructive surgery to victims of domestic violence free of charge.
 The doctors involved work closely with domestic violence shelters to ensure that the victims are getting the help they need, both physically and emotionally.
-There are certain conditions that must be met before a victim can be helped, including that they have been out of their abusive relationship for at least a year, but the doctors of Face to Face can help victims who suffer from their injuries no matter how long ago the injuries were sustained.
+Certain conditions must be met before a victim can be helped, including that they have been out of their abusive relationship for at least a year, but the doctors of Face to Face can help victims who suffer from their injuries no matter how long ago the injuries were sustained.

-Dr. Bustillo also performs rhinoplasty and scar revision surgery out of his office in Coral Gables, FL.
-To schedule an appointment for cosmetic or reconstructive plastic surgery from Dr. Bustillo, call (305) 663-3380 or send your information through our Contact page.
+Dr. Bustillo also performs rhinoplasty and scar revision surgery out of his office in Miami, FL.
+To schedule an appointment for cosmetic or reconstructive plastic surgery from Dr. Bustillo, call (305) 663-3380.